Last Updated on

 The low debt to GDP ratio of Slovenia as well as the government’s previous habit of running annual budget deficits meant that the country had room to find money from its own resources to bail out its banks.

 The government of Slovenia tightened regular government spending to enable it to focus its debt-raising efforts on rescuing its banks.
 The government presented a credible bail out plan that included manageable debt and state assets sell-offs.
 The international investor community approved of the plans, and so, unlike Greece or Cyprus, Slovenia was able to continue to sell government bonds and finance its own recovery package.

 The Ministry of Finance is responsible for planning the national government’s financial strategy.
 It created the Central Government Debt Management Department to directly manage the national debt.

-The Debt Management Department’s responsibility extend to trader relations and feedback to government ministers in order to keep the international financial community onside through the difficult times of recovering from the country’s banking crisis.
+The Debt Management Department’s responsibility extend to investor relations and feedback to government ministers in order to keep the international financial community onside through the difficult times of recovering from the country’s banking crisis.
 This strategy helps to keep down the interest rates that the government has to pay on its debt.

 Slovenia’s state assets